By Brenda L. Peterson, The Layoff Lady

 Given that my previous employer was starting to make organizational changes, including a few rounds of "quiet layoffs," I started to keep an eye out for a new job starting in July of 2022, which I've included in this summary:

-The Insights: More Opportunities and Complexity, Fewer Interviews
+The Insights: More Opportunities, Fewer Interviews

 One challenge during this job search is the newly added focus on work location--specifically the following labels: onsite, hybrid, and remote.
 Part of why I felt comfortable relocating from Minneapolis, MN to Omaha, NE in mid-2022 was the prevalence of remote work.
 I also realized that the definition of "remote" for companies can vary widely.
 As I reflect on my job search, I wonder how many positions I applied for with companies who were not interested in or able to hire someone who lives in my current state of residence.